MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences-content.md

 Some connected experiences use machine learning services to perform their function to help you accomplish a task.
 For example, machine learning services are used to help with the following tasks:

-- Analyze your cell contents in an Excel workbook to provide chart recommendations or PivotTable recommendations.
+- Analyze your cell contents in an Excel workbook to provide PivotTable recommendations.
 - Review the contents of an email that you receive to provide suggested replies.
 - Use the search query that you enter using Tap in Word to rank the search results to improve relevance.

 The following connected experiences use machine learning services:

 - Analyze Data
-- Chart recommendations
 - Editor
 - Immersive Reader
 - Ink to Test, Ink to Shape, Ink to Math